Khat vs. Kratom: A Comparison Chart

 What is Khat?

-Khat is a flowering plant that comes from parts of Africa and the Middle East.
-In its native areas, khat consumption has gone on for thousands of years.
-Its two main alkaloids, cathine, and cathinone, make it similar to ephedrine.
+Khat is a flowering plant that grows in Africa and the Middle East.
+In its native areas, indigenous people have chewed on khat leaves for thousands of years.
+Its two main alkaloids, cathine and cathinone, provide stimulant effects similar to ephedrine.

 Khat is extremely popular in Yemen; as many as 90 percent of men, 73 percent of women, and even 15-20 percent of children partake regularly.